Nigerian man posts photos of female cirumcision on Facebook

 Female genital mutilation (FGM) is illegal in Nigeria but there has not been a single conviction, campaigners say.

-Adebayo later posted on his Facebook page on January 4 that he had been visited by campaigners from anti-FGM groups.
+Adebayo posted on his Facebook page on January 4 that he had been visited by campaigners from anti-FGM groups.

 In the post, he said: "They made me realize the disadvantages and implication in doing mutilation for (the) female child."